davenkin/andy-springboot4-template/adr/006_explicitly_pass_through_actor_context.md

 - Store the user context in a ThreadLocal variable, such as Spring Security's `SecurityContextHolder`.
 This has the advantage of being easily accessible from anywhere in the code without needing to pass it explicitly.
-However, it makes the code implicit and hence increase the cognitive load of the software, also it makes testing harder.
+However, it makes the code implicit and hence increase the cognitive load of the code, also it makes testing harder.
 - Pass the user context explicitly as a parameter down to all layers.
 This approach is more explicit and makes it clear where the user context is being used, but it requires more boilerplate code to pass the context through multiple layers.